Border Morris: Revival

 Many dances were collected by Cecil Sharp and later collectors, and several were included in Bacon's book, but border morris was largely neglected by revival morris sides until late in the 20th century.
 The Silurian Morris Men of Ledbury, Herefordshire, included border dances in performances from the early 1970s and changed exclusively to border morris in 1979, and the Shropshire Bedlams were founded in 1975; both became pioneers of a resurgence of border morris among revival sides in the following decades.

 The Leominster Morris were reformed in 1988, split from The Breinton Morris (who disbanded after a further ten years.)
 Through contact with E.C.
 Cawte, with reference to notes made in Leominster, his talking with former dancer, Tom Postons, and his recollections of the dancing of the time as having "lots of bowing, hat-raising, and clashing of sticks on the ground" led to the "revival" of Postons' stick dance.
 Cecil Sharp visited the town on 27 December 1909 with local folklorist Ella Mary Leather, and collected tunes from the prolific local gypsy fiddler John Locke.
 The Leominster men use several of Locke's tunes in their repertoire today.

 Border morris dancing was different on the Welsh side of the border, and a team on the Welsh side was formed in 1992.
 Initially the side was named Morys ar y Clwt but it was changed to Carreg-las in 1997.
 They use traditional Welsh and English folk and morris dance tunes.
-Carreg-las translates from the Welsh as 'bluestone', a rock found locally in the Preseli Mountains, of which it is said Stonehenge was constructed.
+Carreg-las translates from the Welsh as 'bluestone', a rock found in the Preseli Mountains, in Pembrokeshire, of which it is said Stonehenge was constructed.